Xixi WU 「吴茜茜」

 Short Bio

-I am a Ph.D. student at The Chinese University of Hong Kong, under the supervision of Prof. Hong CHENG.
+I am currently a Ph.D. candidate at The Chinese University of Hong Kong, advised by Prof. Hong CHENG, and a Student Researcher at Google DeepMind.
 Previously, I received my B.S. and M.S. in Computer Science from Fudan University in 2021 and 2024, respectively, under the supervision of Prof. Yun XIONG.

 Recent News